USB-C: Liquid Corrosion Mitigation Mode

-This is an optional mode that aims to reduces the risk of corrosion within the Type-C port by driving voltages down to 0V as close as possible.
+This is an optional mode that aims to reduces the risk of corrosion within the Type-C port by driving voltages down as close as possible to 0V.

 Debug Accessory Mode

 This mode can be used for both high-level and low-level debugging purposes.
 For embedded devices this can be used to allow access to e.g. JTAG Test Access Port without having to open the casing of the device.
 It is designed for both usage within LAB as well as within production environments.

 Basic debug requirements are defined as a standard feature and should therefore be present on all compliant devices.
 A vendor may add additional debug features as required.

 The spec demands the assurance by the vendor that an explicit user authorization and the actual vendor specific implementation do not compromise system security and user privacy.

 Also noteworthy is that detecting the orientation of the cable is considered optional for this mode.
 Meaning it may only work when the cable is plugged in one way but not when it is plugged in upside down.

 To enter this mode the device needs to detect both CC pins being terminated using pull-up or pull-down resistors each (either both pins using pull-up or both using pull-down resistors).

 Because this mode uses both CC Pins a receptacle to receptacle connection using compliant Type-C to Type-C cables cannot be detected.
 This is because the spec does not allow USB-C cables to connect both CC wires through and demands CC2 aka V_{CONN} to be isolated instead.
 Therefore either a non-compliant cable that connects this pin anyway, a captive cable (that is one where one side is either hard-wired or has a proprietary connector), or a directly attaching device (aka something that connects without a cable) is needed.